AirshipCMS/Docs/Schema-and-Data-Model.md

 # Schema & Data Model
-Project schema intro

-Be sure to study how [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) work to form the Schema & Data Model of a project built with Airship.
+A project schema is the map of pages, collections and connections between those pages and collections.
+Be sure to study how [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) work before planning the schema of a project built with Airship.

 ---

-Examples & Possibilities.

----

-@KELLI Add Use Case Links:
-- Demo Use Cases
-- Demo Schemas
+(examples coming soon)